Email Security Best Practices to Safeguard Email and Email Server

 Access Control

-The authentication, authorization, and encryption methods can be used accordingly for access control to prevent unwanted access and to protect from the security threats.
+The authentication, authorization, and encryption methods can be used accordingly for access control to prevent unwanted access and to protect from security threats.

 Implement access policies for unauthorized login to email accounts, which only grants access to the mailboxes that belong to authorized workers.